-1- The MinnAnimate 7 Festival will be on September 13, 2018.
+1- The MinnAnimate 9 Festival will be on September 10, 2020.
 There may be other showings of the festival after that date.
-The films selected will fill two hour or hour plus programs of animated shorts.
+The films selected will fill two short (one hour maximum) programs of animated shorts.

 2- Submission material (a completed submission form) must be received no later than July 31, 2022.

 3- Films made after the first of January 2021 are eligible to participate.

 4- Films under 5 minutes using animation will be considered.
 The festival is looking for films that are primarily animated by independent animators, students, and youth.
 All genres will be considered.

 5- Films must be sent in the following formats: